srilliet/musicSimplified/src/scripts/README.md

 1. Finds all tracks where `artist_name` contains `;` (collaborations)
 2. Extracts unique artist names from these collaborations
-3. For each artist, fetches their complete discography from Spotify/YouTube Music
+3. For each artist, fetches their complete discography from YouTube Music
 4. Saves all tracks to the `new_tracks` table for future downloads

 ### Example: